OpenMDAO/OpenMDAO-Framework/docs/scripting/drivers.rst

         """ Top level assembly for optimizing a vehicle. """

         def __init__(self):
-            """ Creates a new Assembly containing a DrivingSim and an optimizer"""
+            """ Creates a new Assembly containing a Vehicle and an optimizer"""

             super(EngineOptimization, self).__init__()

-            # Create DrivingSim component instances
+            # Create Vehicle component instances
-            self.add('driving_sim', DrivingSim())
+            self.add('vehicle', Vehicle())

             # Create CONMIN Optimizer instance
             self.add('driver', CONMINdriver())

-            # add DrivingSim to workflow
+            # add Vehicle to workflow
-            driver.workflow.add('driving_sim')
+            driver.workflow.add('vehicle')

 We add design variables to the driver ``self.driver`` using the ``add_parameter`` function.